bensha6757/Malicious_File_indexer/README.md

 To do so, we need a way to efficiently target import files.
 For some organizations valuable files will be word documents (.docx), for some hi-res pictures (.png) and for others their code base (.cs, .cpp, .java, …).

+Disclaimer - the code was written for study purposes only, and must not be used for malicious purpuses.

 # Files Description:

  Malware.py: